GoogleCloudPlatform/iap-gcip-web-toolkit/README.md

-# cicp-iap-js for CICP/IAP integration
+# gcip-iap-js for GCIP/IAP integration

-This library implements the protocol used to integrate CICP (Cloud Identity for Customers and Partners) for third party authentication with IAP (Identity Aware Proxy).
+This library implements the protocol used to integrate GCIP (Google Cloud's Identity Platform) for third party authentication with IAP (Identity Aware Proxy).
 The developer will have to host a sign-in UI (or just use FirebaseUI) so traffic can be routed to from IAP when a user tries to access a specific IAP